 On our way up, we’d seen that there was no food on the road, so this time we packed lunch.
 When we stopped to eat we saw this interesting orchid poking out of the ground next to the road.
 I have no identification.
 Can anyone help?

 At another stop we saw what looked like a piece of fungus growing on a stone (highlighted in the photo above).
 Then suddenly it began to move like a caterpillar, its body hunching in the little waves that propel a caterpillar forward.
-Before I could change the setting on my camera to take a video, the animal had disappeared into a crack in the stone.
+Before I could change the setting on my camera to take a video, the primitive animal had disappeared into a crack in the stone.
 What a marvellous piece of camouflage.
-I wish I knew which moth this would develop into.
+I guess that this was the larva of a Geometrid moth.

 Then as we came lower we entered a zone of the forest full of Dendrobium fimbriatum orchids growing on trees.
 We probably caught them at the end of their flowering season, but they were spectacularly in bloom along kilometres of the road.
 We wondered how we’d missed seeing them on the way up.
 They are fairly common and can be found in many parts of India, the Himalayas, and south-east Asia.
 Still, it takes unspoiled forests of the kind that exist in Bhutan for it to bloom so spectacularly.
 Bhutan is estimated to have around 500 species of orchids, so we scarcely observed the surface of this immense diversity.